mvarga1989/Matej_Varga/content/about.md

 - geoid modelling.

 ### Research portfolio
-The following contributions are selected from my research portfolio:
-- geoid and gravity field models of the Republic of Croatia, France (Auvergne), Colorado (USA), Mediterranean Sea
+- geoid and gravity field models of Europe, Republic of Croatia, France (Auvergne), Colorado (USA), Mediterranean Sea;
-- proposal for the modernization of the Croatian height reference system
+- proposal for the modernization of the Croatian height reference system;
-- development of geodetic reference system transformation algorithms, workflows and software, including distortion modelling, for several areas worldwide
+- development of geodetic reference system transformation algorithms, workflows and software, including distortion modelling, for several areas worldwide;
-- post-seismic crustal deformation analysis, following 2020 Zagreb and Petrinja's earthquakes (Republic of Croatia)
+- post-seismic crustal deformation analysis, following 2020 Zagreb and Petrinja's earthquakes (Republic of Croatia);
-- 3D models of the cultural heritage sites
+- 3D models of the cultural heritage sites;
-- geomagnetic network establishment and surveying for the territory of the Republic of Croatia
+- geomagnetic network establishment and surveying for the territory of the Republic of Croatia;
-- geomagnetic network design of Switzerland
+- geomagnetic network design of Switzerland;
-- concept design of the coordinate reference systems for the CERN Future Circular Collider (FCC)
+- concept design of the coordinate reference systems for the CERN Future Circular Collider (FCC);
-- concept design of the surface and underground geodetic networks for the CERN FCC
+- concept design of the surface and underground geodetic networks for the CERN FCC;
-- concept for calibration, control and testing of the geodetic equipment for the CERN FCC
+- concept for calibration, control and testing of the geodetic equipment for the CERN FCC;
-- GNSS smartphone positioning and navigation in different conditions and areas (several datasets in Slovakia and the USA)
+- GNSS smartphone positioning and navigation in different conditions and areas (several datasets in Slovakia and the USA).

 ### Academic and industry collaborations

 I have been involved in research and development (R&D) and consultancy projects as the principal or assisting researcher.
-Additionally, I perform expert and target-specific lecturing, training and capacity building for professionals coming from different fields and backgrounds.
+Additionally, I perform target-specific lecturing, training and capacity building for industry staff coming from different fields and backgrounds.

 Interested in collaborating with me?
 Reach out via e-mail [:e-mail:](mailto:mvarga1989@gmail.com?Subject=Project%20collaboration%20inquiry)